rabinpandey123/Emotion_Recognition_system/README.md

       Predicted Emotion: 😀 Happy, age, Gender (Confidence: 95.3%)

 Now for frontend and backend read carefully you can use :
-      mainly three file here are app.py requirements.txt and test.py are used for the backend.
+            mainly three file here are app.py, requirements.txt and test.py are used for the backend.
 I used pycharm for the backend, below is the project structure as you can see

+            All of the js file and css file are used for the frontend.
+I used vs code for the frontend below is the project structure as you can see

+            emotion-detection-app/
+├── backend/
+│   ├── app.py
+│   ├── requirements.txt
+│   ├── models/
+│   │   ├── fer_model.h5
+│   │   └── (other model files)
+│   └── utils/
+│       └── (utility files)
+├── frontend/
+│   ├── public/
+│   │   └── index.html
+│   ├── src/
+│   │   ├── components/
+│   │   │   ├── EmotionDetector.js
+│   │   │   ├── EmotionDetector.css
+│   │   │   ├── Navbar.js
+│   │   │   ├── Home.js
+│   │   │   └── Contact.js
+│   │   ├── App.js
+│   │   ├── index.js
+│   │   └── (other files)
+│   ├── package.json
+│   └── package-lock.json
+├── test_fer_model.py
+└── README.md